Cycling74/rnbo.oscquery.runner/README.md

 oscsend osc.udp://localhost:1234 /rnbo/cmd s '{"method": "listener_add", "id": "foo", "params": {"ip": "localhost", "port": 9999}}'
 ```

+### Metadata

+#### OSC

+Inports, Outports, and Parameters can take metadata that extend their mapping to/from OSC messages.

+The simplest of forms, `@meta osc:'/foo/bar'` maps the item to/from the OSC message `/foo/bar`.

+*Direction*

+* Inports can only listen to OSC messages
+* Outports can only send OSC messages
+* Parameters only listen by default but can be made to send with a more verbose OSC meta entry: `@meta osc:{'addr': '/foo/bar/', 'out': true}`
+  * **NOTE**: a parameter with the above meta will only send on `/foo/bar`, it will not also listen.
+  If you want to do both you need to add, `'in': true` eg `@meta osc:{'addr': '/foo/bar/', 'out': true, 'in': true}`

 ### Testing out discovery

 `dns-sd` can show you available services: